Telecommunication-Telemedia-Assessment/SVCP2022/03_location.md

 ## How to get here?
-Ilmenau can easily reached with Deutsche Bahn via ICE stop Erfurt.
+Ilmenau can be easily reached with Deutsche Bahn via ICE stop in Erfurt.
 There are hourly trains going from Ilmenau to Erfurt and vice versa.
 The Summer School will take place at the Hans-Stamm-Campus location of TU Ilmenau.

 * Location 1: **Medialab II (ML2) (Room 104), Am Helmholtzring 9, 98693 Ilmenau, Deutschland**

-<iframe width="425" height="350" frameborder="0" scrolling="no" marginheight="0" marginwidth="0" src="https://www.openstreetmap.org/export/embed.html?bbox=10.93641221523285%2C50.6802634818807%2C10.94089150428772%2C50.68182536509523&amp;layer=mapnik&amp;marker=50.681043580212666%2C10.938651859760284" style="border: 1px solid black"></iframe><br/><small><a href="https://www.openstreetmap.org/?mlat=50.68104&amp;mlon=10.93865#map=19/50.68104/10.93865">show lager map</a></small>
+<iframe width="425" height="350" frameborder="0" scrolling="no" marginheight="0" marginwidth="0" src="https://www.openstreetmap.org/export/embed.html?bbox=10.93641221523285%2C50.6802634818807%2C10.94089150428772%2C50.68182536509523&amp;layer=mapnik&amp;marker=50.681043580212666%2C10.938651859760284" style="border: 1px solid black"></iframe><br/><small><a href="https://www.openstreetmap.org/?mlat=50.68104&amp;mlon=10.93865#map=19/50.68104/10.93865">show map</a></small>

 * Location 2: **Conference Room Zuse Building, Am Helmholtzring 9, 98693 Ilmenau, Deutschland**
     * ask at the reception in Medialab II

-Demos will be in other places close to Medialab II.
+Demos will be in other places near Medialab II.

 ## Accommodations

 _will be updated soon_
 ### Hotel Tanne Ilmenau
-The traditional [Hotel Tanne](https://www.hotel-tanne-thueringen.de/), which exists since 1898, is a modern hotel, centrally located in the Goethe and university city of Ilmenau.
+The traditional [Hotel Tanne](https://www.hotel-tanne-thueringen.de/), which exists since 1898, is centrally located in the Goethe and university city of Ilmenau.
-A block of rooms has been reserved for the workshop period:
+Several rooms has been reserved for the workshop period:

 * Standard Single Room (per night, incl. breakfast & taxes) 69.00 € (85.00 € --> updated)
 * Standard Double Room (per night, incl. breakfast & taxes) 89.00 € (115.00 €)

-In order to arrange your stay, please reserve your room with the keyword SVCP 2022 until **August 15, 2019** with the hotel directly:
+In order to arrange your stay, please reserve your room with the keyword SVCP 2022 until **August 15, 2019** with the hotel:

 * info@hotel-tanne-thueringen.de
 * Phone: +49 3677 6590

-All bookings requests are handled by the hotel on a first come first served basis.
+All booking requests are handled by the hotel on a first come first served basis.

 ### Hotel Mara Ilmenau
-The [Mara](https://www.mara-hotel.de/) is a hotel with a modern design and stylish ambience paired with a personal atmosphere.
+The [Mara](https://www.mara-hotel.de/) with its modern design paired with stylish ambience still manages to express a warm personal atmosphere.
-A block of rooms has been reserved for the workshop period:
+Several rooms has been reserved for the workshop period:

 * Standard Single Room (per night, incl. breakfast & taxes) 69.00 €

 In order to arrange your stay, please reserve your room with the keyword SVCP 2022 until **August 09, 2019** with the hotel.
-All bookings requests are handled by the hotel on a first come first served basis.
+All booking requests are handled by the hotel on a first come, first served basis.

 ### Other Accommodations
 In case you prefer other accommodation possibilities, the city of Ilmenau and its surroundings offer further hotels, guest houses, private rooms, apartments etc. You can find a list here: